seancroach/simd_cesu8/src/README.md

 ## Features

 - Extremely fast encoding and decoding of CESU-8 and Modified UTF-8.
+- Only allocates memory when absolutely necessary.
+Zero reallocations.
 - Supports lossy decoding of CESU-8 and MUTF-8.
 - Supports strict decoding of CESU-8 and MUTF-8.
 - Up to 25 times faster than known alternatives when encoding.
 - Up to 14 times faster than known alternatives when decoding.
 - Supports AVX 2 and SSE 4.2 implementations on x86 and x86-64.
+- ARM64 (aarch64) SIMD is supported.
+- WASM (wasm32) SIMD is supported.
+- PowerPC (powerpc) SIMD is (partially) supported.
+- Falls back to word-at-a-time implementations instead of byte-at-a-time.
 - No-std support.

 ## Usage